ero11451/newtest/readme.md

  ## for login

        - /login post methor :
-       - this will send you a bearerToken which you will, give you access to home page
+       - this will send you a bearerToken which will give you access to home page

 ## register
      - /register